12 Aug 2019

 - Failure to position yourself.
 Candidates for executive positions sometimes forget to make clear what they want and what they have to offer.
 Kick-off your CV by distilling your career highlights into three or four attention-grabbing bullet points that give prospective employers a good reason to read on.
 Think of this as a positioning statement or value proposition.
 After all, you are selling yourself.

 - Lack of evidence.
 If you claim to have great leadership skills, a track record of delivery and so on, back up these assertions with hard facts.
 What did you deliver and how?
 Be sure to demonstrate your achievements and substantiate with figures where appropriate.
 How big was the team you led?
 What was the profit increase achieved?

 - Unfocused content.
-Tailor your CV to the role whenever possible, prioritizing your experience in line with the job description.
-A well-focused CV helps convince an employer you’re a strong match for the position and/or their organization.
+Tailor your CV to the role whenever possible, prioritising your experience in line with the job description.
+A well-focused CV helps convince an employer you’re a strong match for the position and/or their organisation.